silviamaggi/smd-com/_casestudies/smd-site-case-study.md

 [Simone](https://minutestomidnight.co.uk/) and I moved *Silvia Maggi Design* from WordPress to [Jekyll](https://jekyllrb.com/){: title="Visit the website of Jekyll"}, with hosting on [Netlify](https://www.netlify.com/){: title="Visit the Netlify website"}.
 Using [Liquid](https://shopify.github.io/liquid/){: title="Check the Liquid language documentation"} template language and [Markdown](https://daringfireball.net/projects/markdown/){: title="Learn more about Markdown"} for posts and pages meant that the content needed reworking.
 I revisited every post, photo and case study to keep what made sense and rewrite what wasn't good enough.

 ## Information architecture
-Since Jekyll is a blog-aware [static site generator](https://jamstack.org/generators/), it doesn't rely on a database to dynamically generate pages.
+Since Jekyll is a blog-aware [static site generator](https://jamstack.org/generators/){: title="Visit the Jamstack website"}, it doesn't rely on a database to dynamically generate pages.
 Provided with an opportunity to optimise the site's information architecture — I had `303` tags, most of which barely used — I worked to achieve a slimmer and less dispersive [archive](/archive/){: title="Browse my website's archive"}.

 ### No hamburger menu
 There is strong evidence that a hidden navigation significantly **decreases user experience both on mobile and desktop**[^hamburger-menus], therefore I decided to avoid using the infamous hamburger icon, both on mobile and desktop.
 To do so, I kept the main navigation as uncomplicated as possible, assigning less relevant sections to the footer menu.